 Equipment and Design

-Flexible connections rely on a combination of customer owned controls and utility owned protection and communication equipment to ensure a facility can operate safely within grid limits.
+Flexible connections rely on a combination of customer-owned controls and utility owned protection and communication equipment to ensure a facility can operate safely within grid limits.
 At the center of this setup is the DER gateway, typically integrated with utility owned equipment—such as a point of common coupling (PCC) recloser—which provides a critical fail safe function.
 This gateway allows the utility to trip a site if it does not comply with required operating limits, ensuring system reliability during abnormal or constrained grid conditions.
 The Company also deploys site limiting equipment, communication interfaces, and monitoring systems as needed to support dynamic or scheduled operating requirements.

 Communication methods vary according to the type of flexible connection, but all require reliable pathways for conveying permissible operating limits and verifying DER response.